miffili/20172018_100DaysOfCode/README.md

 1. Everything code related counts, listening to relevant podcasts, having fun with creative coding, reading books, docs & articles, and actual coding itself.
 2. I will keep [logging](R3Log.md) my progress daily & provide updates on my [Twitter account](https://twitter.com/KlaraMiffili).
 3. My health is my top priority.
 So if for whatever reason I might need a break, I will take it.
-But I won't take more than two days off in a row or else the challenge is lost. 🙂
+(I try to not take more than three days off in a row, but in the end I will listen to my body/ mind, if it needs to recharge). 🙂